Bridgeland Stability on Threefolds -- Some Wall Crossings: Examples in Tilt Stability

 \subsection{Certain Sheaves}

 Let $m,n \in \Z$ be integers with $n < m$ and $i,j \in \N$ positive integers.
-We define a class as $v = i \ch(\OO_{\P^3}(m)) - j \ch(\OO_{\P^3}(n))$.
+We define a class $v = i \ch(\OO_{\P^3}(m)) - j \ch(\OO_{\P^3}(n))$.
 In this section we study walls for this class $v$ in tilt stability.
-Interesting examples of sheaves with this Chern character are ideal sheaves of complete intersection of two surfaces of the same degree or ideal sheaves of twisted cubics.
+Interesting examples of sheaves with this Chern character are ideal sheaves of complete intersections of two surfaces of the same degree, ideal sheaves of twisted cubics, or the tangent bundle.
 In this generality we will determine the smallest wall in tilt stability on one side of the vertical wall.